Deadline Extended to November 19!

 Heads Up Georgia Video Contest Rules

-1. Each entry must be produced as a video public service announcement (PSA).
+1. All entries must be produced as a video public service announcement (PSA).

-2. Each entry must focus on the importance of safe, undistracted driving in Georgia.
+2. Each entry must focus on how to avoid the dangers of texting and driving in Georgia.

 3. The length of each PSA should be 30 seconds.